LLNL/lbann/docs/publications.rst

 .. note:: Presentations and links to be added

-Posters about LBANN and its core algorthms and features:
+Posters about LBANN and its core algorithms and features:

 .. note:: Posters and links to be added